SkygearIO/features/features/285-design-webhooks/design.md

 }
 ```

+The time spent in a BEFORE event delivery must not exceed 5 seconds, otherwise
+would be considered a failed delivery.
+This timeout can be configured in app
-The total time spent in all deliveries of the event must not exceed 10 seconds,
+config.
+Also, the total time spent in all deliveries of the event must not
-otherwise the operation would be considered failed.
+exceed 10 seconds, otherwise the operation would be considered failed.

 BEFORE events would not be persisted and their failed deliveries would not be
 retried.